Engine with the white oak carrying case I made. Nice to have had some woodworking experience.

 I have many construction photos and would be glad to E-mail to anyone needing help on their engine or just wanting to see how I did something.

-Shows the fly-ball govenor and the speed control lever.
-Speed can be controlled from fast, over 500 RPM to under 300 RPM.
+Shows the fly-ball governor and the speed control lever.
+Speed is controlled from, over 500 to under 300 RPM.

-Note the authentic timming marks on the flywheel.
+Note the authentic timing marks on the flywheel.